 Strong & Sturdy

-Traditional braces have been around for a long time, and they’re probably the most recognizable symbol of orthodontics in Lacey, Lakewood and Yelm, WA.
+Traditional braces have been around for a long time, and they’re probably the most recognizable symbol of orthodontics in Lacey, Parkland and Yelm, WA.

 These orthodontic workhouses have a long history of successful treatment at Whitewater Orthodontic Studios and Dr. Andrew Leavitt uses metal braces to successfully correct all kinds of oral issues.